 - ¶ 901.
 THEOLOGY OF PROPERTY.
 God owns all of creation (Psalm 50:9-10); we are but stewards of it for a period of time.
 Property (real, personal, tangible, and intangible) deeded or titled in the name of the Global Methodist Church and its entities (including its local churches) is to be used for the glory of God and to carry out the mission of making disciples of Jesus Christ and to spread scriptural holiness across the land. - ¶ 902.
 STEWARDSHIP OF ASSETS.
 There is no trust clause for property held by local churches, annual conferences, regional conferences, connectional commissions, the Transitional Leadership Council, or any of their entities.
-Each local church, annual conference, regional conference, or connectional commission shall designate in its corporate records how its property shall be disposed of in the event of the entity's dissolution.

-\P 903.
-PROCESS OF DISSAFILLIATION AND PENSION LIABILITIES.
+Each local church, annual conference, regional conference, or connectional commission shall designate in its corporate records how its property shall be disposed of in the event of the entity's dissolution. - ¶ 903.
+PROCESS OF DISSAFILLIATION.
+After at least a 90-day period of discernment and prayer, a congregation of the Global Methodist Church may disaffiliate from the denomination by a majority vote of its church conference. - ¶ 904.
+REGISTRATION OF THE NAME "GLOBAL METHODIST CHURCH".
+The words "Global Methodist Church" are not to be used as, or as a part of, a trade name or trademark or as a part of the name of any business firm or organization, except by local churches, conferences, corporations, or other business units created for the administration of work undertaken directly by the Global Methodist Church.
+The Transitional Leadership Council or its successor is charged with supervision and registration of "Global Methodist Church" and the denomination's logo.